zeroluck/docs/sources/articles/apache-saml.md

 #### Configuration

-Edit `httpd.conf` with following changes.
+Edit the file `httpd.conf`, and do the following changes:

-* Change ServerName directive to the server name of the SP
+* Change the `ServerName` directive to the server name of the SP.

-* UseCanonicalName = On
+* Set `UseCanonicalName = On`.

-* Restart the httpd service
+* Restart the httpd service using the command `service httpd restart`.

 #### Httpd Testing

-* Create a `index.html` file inside the directory `/var/www/html`
+* Create an `index.html` file inside the directory `/var/www/html`.

-* Restart the httpd service
+* Restart the httpd service using the command `service httpd restart`.

 * Check from your browser

 #### SP Key Certificate

-* Create both a private key and a certificate, and place those in `/etc/shibboleth`
+* Create both a private key, and a certificate, and place those in the file `/etc/shibboleth`.

-* Change the permissions
+* Change the permissions of these files so that the web server can read the files.

 ### Shibboleth SP Configuration